 - A long-lasting shoe; you will need to replace them more often

 - Good Traction

-Kim (Bearfoot Theory’s Community Manager) wearing trail shoes on the Pacific Crest Trail.
+Kim (Bearfoot Theory’s former Community Manager) wearing trail shoes on the Pacific Crest Trail.

 Low Ankle Trail Shoes

 Low ankle trail shoes are lightweight, flexible with low cut uppers.
 Typically, they are a combination of fabric and leather, so they breathe well to help keep your feet dry.
 Just be sure to wear wool or socks inside in case you encounter rain or have to walk through water.